 Data based upon Institutional IPEDS Reporting.
 Report period is from July 1 to June 30 of the previous academic year.

-SCNM’s Career Services Office provides students and alumni with resources, assistance and guidance in career development and career search.
+SCNM’s Career Services Office provides students and alumni with resources, assistance, and guidance in their career development and search.
 SCNM does not guarantee job placement upon completion of the program or upon graduation.
 The Career Services Office collects data on employment* rates through annual student and alumni surveys.
-Pre-graduation and 6 month post-graduation employment rates are below:
+Pre-graduation and post-graduation (6-month) employment rates are below:

-*For the purposes of this report, employment/employed refers to the total number of people gainfully employed or working in the profession.
+*For the purpose of this report, employment/employed refers to the total number of people gainfully employed or working in the profession.

 The federal government, under Student Right-to-Know (SRTK) legislation, requires that all colleges and universities report the number of students who began their studies full time and who complete programs within 150% of the normal time required for completion.
 For SCNM, a four-year ND program, that time period is six years. *SCNM does not provide disaggregate graduation/completion rates by demographic as SCNM enrolled too few of such students to disclose or report with confidence and confidentiality.